cosmos72/stmx/README.md

 inside transactions, on the number of reads and writes to transactional memory, and the rate of conflicts and retries.

+In particular, on systems different from SBCL, STMX allocates significant amounts of memory while running, to the point that when increasing the number of threads running transactions, the bottleneck may become the efficiency of the underlying Lisp multi-threaded allocation and garbage collection.

 Contacts, help, discussion
 --------------------------